violaaas/music/kinderszenen project/README.md

 If you have a separate mic, it's usually more open sounding if positioned at a height higher than your instrument and 6 more more feet away.

+Your recording device may adjust its sensitivity automatically (increased sensitivity when it gets quiet and decreased sensitivity when it gets loud), so producing a piano dynamic may be difficult.
+Don't worry about this too much, as I may adjust the individual sound levels when I assemble the final recording.

 ### Following the Click Track

 * Familiarize yourself with the change in tempo at the ritenutos and fermatas which will be indicated in the notation.
 * Grace notes should come before the beat.
 * Try to land on the notes precisely when the moving bar contacts them so that we sound together in the final production.
 * If you're not able to view it on a monitor, play it back on a device and use one earphone to listen to it to ensure the sound does not get picked up by your recording microphone.

+# Sharing Your Individual Videos

+Once you've created your video, upload it to Dropbox, Google Drive, or other sharing site and email me the link.
+For the best quality, download the file from your device and upload that file to a file sharing service rather than a video sharing one.
+Video sharing sites often re-compress your video which may reduce the quality.